-- (a) A worker is entitled to 5 days (35 hours) paid carers leave in each year of service, with any unused credit accumulating to a maximum of 20 days (140 hours). - (b) Carers leave may be used when a worker needs to attend to or care for a person with whom the worker has a bona fide domestic or familial relationship or other significant bond. - (c) Not more than 3 days in any one period of carers leave may be taken without producing a medical certificate (or one from an alternative therapist or a statutory declaration from the worker) for the person in their care. - (d) A worker should make all reasonable efforts to give the Committee of Management early notice of their absence from work. - (e) Where a worker has exhausted their carers leave credits the Committee of Management has the discretion to advance the worker's carers leave credits from the coming year, and/or the worker may have access to their sick leave credits and/or time in lieu credits for the purposes of caring for someone in accordance with sub clause 36(b). - (f) Where a worker would have been entitled to carers leave but for being absent on time in lieu or annual leave, carers leave will be paid for the relevant period and the equivalent period of time in lieu or annual leave will be re-credited. - (g) A worker may elect, with the consent of the Committee of Management, to take up to 12 month's unpaid carers leave upon production of a medical certificate for the person in their care.
+- (a) A worker is entitled to 5 days (35 hours) paid carers leave in each year of service, with any unused credit accumulating to a maximum of 20 days (140 hours).
+Any unused credit at the end of employment will not be paid out, subject to Clause 57 dealing with invalidity. - (b) Carers leave may be used when a worker needs to attend to or care for a person with whom the worker has a bona fide domestic or familial relationship or other significant bond. - (c) Not more than 3 days in any one period of carers leave may be taken without producing a medical certificate (or one from an alternative therapist or a statutory declaration from the worker) for the person in their care. - (d) A worker should make all reasonable efforts to give the Committee of Management early notice of their absence from work. - (e) Where a worker has exhausted their carers leave credits the Committee of Management has the discretion to advance the worker's carers leave credits from the coming year, and/or the worker may have access to their sick leave credits and/or time in lieu credits for the purposes of caring for someone in accordance with sub clause 36(b). - (f) Where a worker would have been entitled to carers leave but for being absent on time in lieu or annual leave, carers leave will be paid for the relevant period and the equivalent period of time in lieu or annual leave will be recredited. - (g) A worker may elect, with the consent of the Committee of Management, to take up to 12 month's unpaid carers leave upon production of a medical certificate for the person in their care.